Dovbush/C-examples/README.md

 # C-examples
-Here are some examples of C++ implementation
+Here are some examples of C and C++ implementation

+File "lpcap_test.c" is a trial version of using packet capture library (lpcap) The output file returns ethernet device name, 10 captured packets, source and destination addresses

-Files "ratio" contain simple implementation of functions
+Files "ratio*.cpp" contain simple implementation of functions

-Files "memory" contain implementation of dynamic memory and operators overloading using OOP
+Files "memory*.cpp" contain implementation of dynamic memory and operators overloading using OOP